This post was most recently updated on July 29, 2023

 While this may seem like a minor issue, especially when sending an informal tweet or message, it is still important to check spelling and grammar to make sure the message you are trying to send is getting across correctly.
 If your posts constantly consist of poor grammar and spelling mistakes, employers, peers, and other online users will see this as careless and lazy.

 Another reason to double check your post before sending is to ensure nothing you wrote was changed unknowingly by autocorrect.
 There are tons of sites dedicated to displaying autocorrect mishaps and misunderstandings that can completely turn an ordinary conversation upside down and leave you wishing you took that extra second to double check.

-As mentioned above, senseless fighting and arguing online leaves an unattractive mark on your brand.
+As mentioned above, arguing online leaves an unattractive mark on your brand.
 While many people are entertained by these arguments and enjoy following them, they are following them for the wrong reasons.
 A potential employer will not be entertained and impressed by these behaviors on social media.
-Before jumping into a senseless argument online, think about other ways you can express yourself in a professional and well thought out manner.
+Before jumping into an argument online, think about other ways you can express yourself in a professional and well thought out manner.

-Incorporating trending topics and hashtags in your posts can be a great way to get noticed online, however you must first do your research.
-Before including a certain topic, hashtag or keyword in your post, be sure you understand why that particular topic is trending in the first place.
+Incorporating trending topics and using hashtags effectively in your posts can be a great way to get noticed online; however, you must first do your research.
+Before including a certain topic, hashtag, or keyword in your post, be sure you understand why that particular topic is trending in the first place.
 If the hashtag is related to a negative or unfortunate event, you will not want to use it to try to promote your brand or make a joke.

 #Cairo – related to 2011 protests in Cairo, Egypt.